 Interfering with play includes such items as an illegal pick or pushing an opponent on a loose ball.
 Illegal advantage refers to such acts as too many men on the floor on a line change.
 The risk of injury is the broadest type which includes such acts as slashing, high sticking, or checking from behind.

 Rules of Box Lacrosse (continued)

-Rulebooks, coaching manuals and other resources are available for purchase from your provincial There are three types of penalties which are given when a player commits an infraction of the rules.
+There are three types of penalties which are given when a player commits an infraction of the rules.